Jamy4000/VRDF/README.md

-## Basic Setup :
+# Basic Setup

-1. Import the different packages listed above
+1. Import the different packages and setup the settings listed above
 2. Relaunch the Editor to be sure that everything is correctly recompiled
 3. Import the VRSF_DOTS_Core package
 4. Import the other extension packages you need